 Hungarian Chicken Paprikash Recipe

-- 4 tbsp Sweet Hungarian Paprika, (good quality preferred)
+- 4 tablespoon Sweet Hungarian Paprika - (good quality preferred)

 - Brown the chicken.
 Season the chicken with a generous pinch of salt, pepper, and dried parsley.
 Meanwhile, add the butter and olive oil to a large Dutch oven or skillet with high sides over medium-high heat.
 Add the chicken thighs, skin-side down, and brown for approximately 4-5 minutes before flipping and browning the other side for an additional 4-5 minutes.
 Carefully remove chicken from the pot to a clean plate and set aside.